Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Sosh/Sources/_OUDSThemesSosh.docc/OUDSThemesSosh.md

 # ``OUDSThemesSosh``

-The Sosh Theme overwride some tokens from the basic `OUDSTheme` and should be seen as the default theme for the OUDS library.
+The Sosh Theme overrides some tokens from the basic `OUDSTheme` and should be seen as the theme with the Sosh brand, sued for Sosh apps.

 ## Overview